Welcome to JEEsyllabus.in!

 Paper-1 (B.E./ B.Tech.) of JEE (Main) is also an eligibility test for the JEE (Advanced), which you have to take for admission to the undergraduate programmes offered by the IITs.
 It is essential for you to get 75% marks or figure in the top 20 percentile bracket of your respective Class XII Boards, whichever is lower.
 The SC, ST students should have 65% marks.

-IIT Madras will conduct JEE Advanced in 2017.
+IIT Madras conducted JEE Advanced in 2017.
 Last year, it was conducted by IIT Guwahati.
 From 2017, class XII marks of the students will not be taken into account while admitting them to undergraduate courses of engineering.

 Two-Tier Admission Process for IITs

 The Joint Entrance Examination for admission to the undergraduate programmes in engineering is conducted in two parts: